Police: 2 dead in fiery crash on Connecticut highway

 EAST HARTFORD, Conn.
-(AP) — State police say two people have died in a fiery crash involving three tractor trailers and a school bus have been involved in a fatal crash on Interstate 84 in East Hartford.
+(AP) — State police say two people have died in a fiery crash involving three tractor trailers and a school bus on Interstate 84 in East Hartford.

+Authorities said the westbound lanes of the highway were not expected to reopen to traffic fully until Monday evening.

-The school bus was not carrying any children at the time of the crash in the westbound lanes shortly after 5 a.m. on Monday.
+The school bus was not carrying any children at the time of the crash shortly after 5 a.m. on Monday.

 One of the rigs burst into flames after the crash.